WaliSiddiqui1/Honors-Thesis/README.md

 Replace the placeholder EARTHDATA_TOKEN = "..." in Preprocessing.py with your token to enable downloading data from NASA

-If you already have the data then this is not necassary
+If you already have the data, then this is not necessary

 **Folder Structure**: